Rituale für den Winter - die kalte Jahreszeit bewußt feiern

 Winter teaches us that not only external warmth is important, but also internal warmth.

-• Warming thoughts : Consider which memories, people, or beliefs give you a sense of comfort.
-Positive thoughts can be a real source of inner warmth.
+• Warming thoughts : Consider which memories, people, or beliefs give you a feeling of security.
+Positive thoughts can be a true source of inner warmth.

 • Cultivate gratitude : Grateful thoughts create a feeling of contentment and warmth – even in difficult times.